PiotrKrasnowski/Data_over_Voice/README.md

 # Data_over_Voice

+26/05/2023, Paris, France

+UPDATE: the Octave code is currently available at: https://osf.io/gujfp/ .

 06/07/2020, Sophia Antipolis, France

 Due to storage limitations, recordings of the DoV signal have been moved to Google Drive (link below):